betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-0-Release-Notes.md

 You could try lower p setpoint weight.
 But you could also try test dterm setpoint of 0.
 See if the above 2 can remove the need for more D.
-But high D is not an issue at all if the motors dont heat up and if it all still sounds smooth.
+But high D is not an issue at all if the motors don't heat up and if it all still sounds smooth.
 Thomas' Reply:
 Set dterm setpoint to 0 and no bounce back at all.
 Gonna try to go higher on P on Pitch and lower the D on pitch to get the feel I want!